kevinwkraus/NewGit/CONTRIBUTING.md

-this is a mark down file
+--this is a mark down file
+one more thing